 Mating season for black bears is June through July.
 Sows usually breed every other year, depending on food abundance and quality, and give birth to a litter of between two and four cubs in February.
 Bear cubs can weigh less than a pound at birth, growing to an average of six pounds when they leave the den in the spring and begin to explore the world with their mother.
 Cubs will stay with their mother for up to two years before they establish their independence and find a suitable territory.

-Many black bears do not hibernate in California, as hibernation is an adaptation to a lack of food availability.
-With the Mediterranean climate in the Central Coast region, winters are not as harsh on the black bear’s diet, allowing them to be active year round.
+In autumn, black bears enter a period called “hyperphagia,” when they undergo physiological changes that force them into consumption overdrive to prepare for winter.
+Adults can eat over 20,000 calories per day during this time, and in their constant search for food, they may venture closer to their human neighbors.
+Many black bears do not hibernate in the milder regions of California, as hibernation is an adaptation to a lack of food availability.
+With the Mediterranean climate in the Central Coast region, winter is not as harsh on the black bear’s diet, but the hyperphagia adaptation is still present.

 Due to their omnivorous and voracious diet, black bears serve the ecosystem as seed dispersers, scavengers, and predators.
 Most commonly found in wooded areas, they subsist on insects, nuts, acorns, berries, grasses, forbs, carrion, small mammals, and fish in the wild.
 That said, bears are known to be highly opportunistic and will eat nearly anything, including human garbage.